-Contracted CPA Firm's Audit Report on Financial Statements.
+Contracted CPA Firm's Audit Report on Financial Statements

-We have reviewed the audit report issued by a certified public accounting (CPA) firm on Cascade Medical Center's financial statements for the fiscal years ended December 31, 2015 and 2014.
+We have reviewed the audit report issued by a certified public accounting (CPA) firm on Cascade Medical Center's financial statements for the fiscal years ended December 31, 2016 and 2015.
+The District contracted with the CPA firm for this audit under an agreement with the State Auditor's Office.